 - a pinch of black pepper

-In a pan, heat up the oil, then peel and chop the onion and garlic, and fry them gently for about 3-4 minutes until soft.
+- In a pan, heat up the oil, then peel and chop the onion, and fry it until it's translucent.

-Add the butternut squash, baby corn and chopped red pepper, pour in the vegetable stock and coconut milk, and leave to cook for about 15-20 minute until the vegetables are soft.
+- Add the butternut squash, baby corn and chopped red pepper, pour in the stock and coconut milk, and leave to cook for about 15-20 minute until the vegetables are soft.

 - Add the frozen spinach and prawns, and leave to cook for a further 3-4 minutes.

 - Season with salt and pepper, add the chopped chilli pepper and parsley, and remove from the heat.

 - The best option when it comes to coconut milk is the canned one you find in most shops.
 It's pretty cheap, creamy and flavourful, as opposed to the drinkable coconut milk, which is pretty tasteless and watery, if you as me.

 - The canned coconut milk needs to be shaken before you open it, as the cream is usually separated from the rest of the liquid.
 Some recipes call from the coconut cream only, in which case you need not shake it, but for this recipe, we need it all.